serverscom/AutomaticMaintenance/README.md

 * An error log file (`AutomaticMaintenance-Error.log`).
 * Debug log files: Invoke-ComputerMaintenance function will write all executed commands into separate log-files - one per host (`AutomaticMaintenance-<Host Name>-<Current Date>.log`).
 * Maintenance track log file.
 Its main purpose is to let you keep a track of when which host has been maintained (`AutomaticMaintenance-HostMaintenanceLog.log`).
+You can turn it off by setting the module configuration variable `$ModuleWideEnableMaintenanceLog` to `$false`.

 ## Dependencies